-One hour Lunch-n-Learn: $375 for as many people as your conference room can legally hold.
+One hour Lunch-n-Learn: $475 for as many people as your conference room can legally hold.
 This interactive presentation covers the most crucial elements of personal safety.
 Topics include: how to recognize common attacker tricks; the most vulnerable targets on the human body, and the best ways to impact them; and using one's voice with authority.
 Can be tailored to your group's needs and for level of physical activity.

 Three hour seminar: $1,400 for a hands-on self-defense class of up to 16 participants.
 Topics include: easy and effective physical skills; releases from the most common chokes and grabs; and signals that tell you whether you need to use physical skills, de-escalation, or plain avoidance.

 Four plus hour custom seminar: You can add topics to the three hour seminar, such as de-escalation, confrontation, or other verbal skills; pepper spray training; business travel.
 Contact me for a quote.